johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 ## Conclusion

 Shannon entropy generalizes a measure of uncertainty as the log of the number of possibilities.
-Information corresponds to the bits needed to eliminate uncertainty by specifying which is the correct possibility.
+Information corresponds to the bits needed to eliminate uncertainty by specifying which is the correct value.

 In the special case of equal probabilities, entropy simplifies to $log(n)$.
-For unequal probabilities, Shannon's entropy calculates the average bits needed to identify the correct possibility using the most efficient encoding scheme.
+For unequal probabilities, Shannon's entropy calculates the average bits needed to identify the correct value using the most efficient encoding scheme.